-In the proposed model three groups of strategic decisional variables are identified:
+In the proposed model three groups of strategic decisional variables are identified: a) organization and management, b) management systems, c) technologies.

-- (1) organization and management;

-- (2) management systems;

-- (3) technologies.

 The categories which are proposed are in many cases the same as those which have already been indicated, but others are introduced with the objective of underlining all the elements and decisions which are significant in obtaining strategies of a global type.
-Each group of categories can be referred to the operation value chain and represents a framework within which management makes strategic choices which have operative implications and effects on performance.
+Each group of categories can be referred to the operation value chain and represents a framework within which management makes strategic choices which have operative implications and effects on performances.